onsi/ginkgo/README.md

                 state, timing, failureMessage, failureCodeLocation
         X it node has extra information on it

+        X add code to create examples in the containers

-    - convert node hierarchy into flat list of examples
-        - example is inited with an it
+    X convert node hierarchy into flat list of examples X example is inited with an it
-           - then add containers working outwards
+           X then add containers working outwards
-           - flag(): pending > focus > none
+           X flag: pending > focus > none
-           - can run() or skip()
+           X can run() or skip()
-               - tells containers to run bef, then run jbef, then runs it, then run aft (backwards)
-               - each of these returns:
+               X tells containers to run bef, then run jbef, then runs it, then run aft (backwards) X each of these returns:
                    pass/fail/panic, err message, err codeLocation, failedComponent codeLocation
        - example report is (modify reporter_interface.go):
            - [d,d,c,d,c,d,i] (texts)